 USDA Service Centers are offices where you can typically meet face-to-face with USDA, Farm Service Agency (FSA) and Natural Resources Conservation Service (NRCS) staff to discuss your vision, goals, and ways USDA can help.
-Right now, some Service Centers are beginning to reopen to limited visitors by appointment due to the pandemic.
 In most places, both agencies are co-located in the same service center.
 Depending on your needs, you will likely work with both the FSA county offices and NRCS field offices.
 In total, USDA employs FSA and NRCS staff members in 2,300 offices nationwide.

 Find Your Local Service Center

 We are committed to delivering USDA services to America’s farmers and ranchers while taking safety measures in response to the pandemic.
 Some USDA offices are beginning to reopen to limited visitors by appointment only.
 Service Center staff also continue to work with agricultural producers via phone, email, and other digital tools.
 Learn more at farmers.gov/coronavirus.

 USDA Service Centers are locations where you can connect with Farm Service Agency, Natural Resources Conservation Service, or Rural Development employees for your business needs.
 Enter your state and county below to ﬁnd your local service center and agency offices.
 If this locator does not work in your browser, please visit offices.usda.gov.

 Visit the Risk Management Agency website to ﬁnd a regional or compliance office or to ﬁnd an insurance agent near you.

 FSA provides disaster assistance, safety net, farm loan, and conservation programs and is the go-to agency for many USDA records.
 If you’re new to working with USDA, your FSA team member will help you register your farm with a farm number.
 Depending on what you raise or grow, filing an acreage report each season can ensure you’re eligible for many programs and allows you to vote in county FSA elections.